randall-j/apron-home-assignment/README.md

-# Apron home assignment
+# Apron Home Assignment - Senior Frontend Engineer

 ## Description

-This project is the Apron take home assignment.
+This project is the Apron take home assignment for the role of Senior Frontend Engineer.
 It is a simple web application that displays a list of users, and allows you to create and edit users.

-The project is built using React and TypeScript.
+## Tech Stack

+- React
+- TypeScript
+- Chakra UI
+- React Query
+- Vite

 ## Getting Started